-The role of procurement departments has certainly shifted over the last few years, with value, levels of service and duty of care all becoming significant considerations when taking on a new supplier.
-However, there is one aspect of the procurement process that has stood the test of time and underpins everything that procurement departments work towards…
+The role of procurement departments has certainly shifted over the last few years.
+Value, levels of service and duty of care have all become significant considerations when taking on a new supplier.
+However, there is one aspect of the procurement process that has stood the test of time and underpins everything that a procurement departments work towards…

-Correctly assessing fees is always a top priority for organisations who are looking take on a new travel management company (TMC), with key stakeholders eager to find out how a TMC will be remunerated for their services and the impact that has on an their organisation’s travel spend.
+Correctly assessing fees is always a top priority for organisations who are looking take on a new travel management company (TMC).
+Key stakeholders are eager to find out how a TMC will be remunerated for their services and the impact that has on an their organisation’s travel spend.

-Here’s a short guide to accurately assessing the fees put forth by TMCs and deciding which are best for your organisation:
+So, to make things smooth and simple, here’s a short guide to accurately assessing the fees put forward by TMCs to decide which are best for your organisation: